Arun-DevCode/Javascript-masterclass-guide/README.md

 Find the largest number in an array.
 Check if a string is a palindrome.

 Example: Palindrome Check
 function isPalindrome(str) {
   str = str.toLowerCase().replace(/[^a-z0-9]/g, "");
   return str === str.split("").reverse().join("");
 }
 console.log(isPalindrome("A man, a plan, a canal: Panama")); // true

-Exercise
-Real-Time Task: Write a program to check if a user-input string is a palindrome and display the result in the console.
+ExerciseReal-Time Task: Write a program to check if a user-input string is a palindrome and display the result in the console.

-6. Functions - Function, Parameters, Return Statement Overview
-Functions are reusable blocks of code.
-They can take parameters and return values.
+Functions - Function, Parameters, Return Statement OverviewFunctions are reusable blocks of code that can take parameters and return values.
 Code Example

 Beginner: Basic Function

 function greet(name) {
   return `Hello, ${name}!`;
 }
 console.log(greet("Alice")); // Hello, Alice!

 Intermediate: Default Parameters

 function calculateArea(length = 1, width = 1) {
   return length * width;
 }
 console.log(calculateArea(5)); // 5 (width defaults to 1)

 Advanced: Higher-Order Function

 function createMultiplier(factor) {
   return function (num) {
     return num * factor;